-Annual Leave (Vacation)
+Annual Leave (vacation)

 Full time fellows will accrue two (2) days of annual leave per month.
 A day in the leave system is equal to 7.5 hours.
-While, as a fellow, you are entitled to use, and may request the use of, the entirety of your annual leave, the retina program requires that its fellows request no more than 15 days of annual leave per year to ensure that program requirements are met.
+While, as a fellow, you are entitled to use, and may request the use of, the entirety of your annual leave, the Retina program requires that its fellows request no more than 15 days of annual leave per year to ensure that program requirements are met.

 Annual leave must be accrued prior to using it.
 Annual leave time caps at 24 accrued days which will appear in the leave system as 180 hours.
 Once you accrue 24 days, you will stop accruing annual leave.
-Unused accrued annual leave time carries over from year to year, and at the end of your fellowship, beginning from the day following your last day worked, any unused time, up to the maximum allowable accumulation of 24 days (180 hours), will either be paid to you in a lump sum or you may choose to remain on the payroll until your leave is exhausted if you are leaving the institution, or, if you are staying on as faculty, unused accrued leave will transfer over to your new position or to another qualifying state agency.
+Unused accrued annual leave time carries over from year to year, and at the end of your residency or fellowship, beginning from the day following your last day worked, any unused time, up to the maximum allowable accumulation of 24 days (180 hours), you will be paid to you in a lump sum.
+If you are staying on as faculty, unused accrued leave will transfer over to your new position or to another qualifying state agency.

 Annual leave will be granted and is determined by the total number of Department providers present during the time period requested.
-All annual leave must be approved, in advance, by your program director and reported to the fellowship coordinator at least six (6) weeks in advance (exemptions may be granted, by the program director, based on the circumstances of the fellow).
-Program directors have the right to deny annual leave at the requested time.
+All annual leave must be approved, in advance, by your Program Director and reported to the Fellowship Coordinator at least six (6) weeks in advance (exemptions may be granted, by the PD, based on the circumstances of the fellow).
+Program Directors have the right to deny annual leave at the requested time.
 The amount of time that can be missed is limited by the educational goals of the program.
-No block of time greater than two (2) weeks may be granted.
+No block of time greater than 2 weeks may be granted.
 Extended annual leave or combining annual leave with meetings is discouraged due to prolonged absence from the program.
 Such requests require special approval from the Program Director.